RetroGamerStuff/n64rgb/advancedRGBmod/README.md

 ### Jumpers

+**IMPORTANT NOTE**
+Since HDL version 2.0 the jumpers are used as fallback if the software is unable to load a valid configuration from flash device U5.
+The only exception is J1.2 - this jumper is still used to show the software whether the _Filter AddOn_ is installed or not.

 There are some jumpers spreaded over the PCB, namely _J1_, _J2_, _J3_, _J4_, _J5_ and _J6_. _J1 - J4_ have to parts, let's say _.1_ and _.2_, where _.1_ is marked with the _dot_ on the PCB.

 #### J1 (Filter AddOn)